 Navigant anticipates all measures offered through the Prescriptive Rebate and Energy Jumpstart paths will be defined in the TRM.
 For measures covered by the TRM, the evaluation team will review the TRM measure characterizations and customer-specific data collected in the tracking system that substantiates the measures installed and make adjustments as needed to calculate verified savings.
 The gross impact evaluation for TRM measures will include a mid-year review and end-of-year final verification.
 Midway through the program year, Navigant will review the program tracking data to determine the level of input completeness, flag outliers, and identify incorrect algorithms or input assumptions.
 If necessary, the Navigant team will make recommendations for modifications to the tracking data for use in the impact evaluation effort.
 After the program year ends, verified measure savings are estimated and summed across participants to calculate the total verified savings for the program.

-Navigant will produce separate reporting of impacts, research findings, and recommendations for the Business Program and Public Sector.
+Navigant will produce a single report with separate reporting of impacts, research findings, and recommendations for the Business Program and Public Sector.

 Use of Randomized Controlled Trial and Quasi-Experimental Design